Gluyas Williams Cartoons for Cosmpolitan 1928.

 How we reproduced the double-page images.

-During the 1920s, the Cosmopolitan magazine showcased the work of several renowned illustrators, including Charles Dana Gibson, James Montgomery Flagg, Anne Fish and Gluyas Williams.
-Many of the best illustrations were spread across double pages.
+During the 1920s, Cosmopolitan magazine showcased the work of several renowned illustrators, including Charles Dana Gibson, James Montgomery Flagg, Anne Fish, and Gluyas Williams.
+Their illustrations were spread across double pages.

 In the bound magazine, the image was visually correct.
 However, the plain reproduction of the two mages, including the blank gutter, was unacceptable.